|First appointment||From appointment to treatment*|

 If a patient is experiencing pain in a shoulder joint, a needle may be inserted into the joint to remove any fluid build up, and/or to diagnose the problem.
 This is a quick procedure.

 This is performed under general anaesthetic and has been used for many years to treat frozen shoulder.
-The shoulder is moved through a range of motion to separate adhesions.
+The shoulder is moved through a range of motions to separate adhesions.
 Anti-inflammatory medication may also be injected into the shoulder.

 A condition that causes pain around the outside of the elbow, usually caused by overuse of the muscles attached to your elbow and used to straighten your wrist.
+The treatment is to lengthen, release or repair the origin of the muscle of the hand where it attaches to the bone.

 The ulnar nerve goes around the back of the inner side of your elbow and through a tight tunnel between the forearm muscles.
 Pressure or compression on the nerve can result in numbness in the ring and little fingers, which minor surgery can release.